tinymce/tinymce-docs/plugins/annotations.md

 */
 annotationChanged: (name: string, callback): void
 ```
 ## Example

-Here is an example to create the Annotate API:
+To create the Annotate API, use the following example:

 ```js
 <script type="text/javascript">